jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 such as generative AI models, requires us to also evolve cybersecurity practices and threat models to address new challenges.
-Generative AI models can create realistic contentincluding text, images, video, and audiowhich can be used by threat actors to spread misinformation or create malicious code.
+Generative AI models can create realistic content—including text, images, video, and audio—which can be used by threat actors to spread misinformation or create malicious code.
 To stay ahead of emerging security threats, we must invest in research and development too.
 Microsoft is committed to ensuring that all our AI products and services are developed and used in a manner that upholds our AI principles.
 Simultaneously, we are working with industry partners to develop standards and technologies